jmanteau/dns-course-labs/dns-dig-lab/README.md

     - AD = **A**uthenticated **D**ata, Name Server has validated the Signature (for DNSSEC only; indicates that the data was authenticated)
     - CD = **C**hecking **D**isabled, Client requested to not perform Validation (DNSSEC only; disables checking at the receiving server)
     - DO - Client requested to perform Validation (EDNS: **D**nssec **O**k)
+    - QR = **Query/Response**, is actually not a flag like others, it is a 1-bit subfield where if its value is 0, the message is of request type and if its value is 1, the message is of response type.

 ```
 ;; OPT PSEUDOSECTION:
 ; EDNS: version: 0, flags:; udp: 4096